feathers-plus/docs/source/v1/feathers-vuex/service-module.md

   pagination: {
     default: {
       query: {}, // Same as params.query
+      queriedAt: 1538594642481, // The timestamp when the query returned
       ids: [0, 1, 2], // the ids in the store for the records that were returned from the server
       limit: 0, // the response.limit
       skip: 0, // the response.skip